ModUDuke/courses-conclusion-and-review/chapter2.md

 success_msg("Good work!
 We can see a clear difference in the treatment effect among men and women.
 This is a clear example of a conditional average treatment effect.")
 ```

-## Experiments
-## If you want to go through these topics in more detail, take our free Causal Inference with R - Experiments course here on DataCamp.

 ---

-## Rainfall in Sonoma County and eBay sales
+## EXP: Rainfall in Sonoma County and eBay sales

 ```yaml
 type: PureMultipleChoiceExercise